antrea-io/antrea/docs/antrea-network-policy.md

 **Note**: The order in which the egress rules are specified matters, i.e., rules will be enforced in the order in which they are written.

-**enableLogging**: A ClusterNetworkPolicy ingress or egress rule can be audited by enabling its logging field.
+**enableLogging**: Antrea-native policy ingress or egress rules can be audited by enabling its logging field.
 When `enableLogging` field is set to true, the first packet of any connection that matches this rule will be logged to a separate file (`/var/log/antrea/networkpolicy/np.log`) on the Node on